iobio-zjut/PAthreader/PAthreader_main/README.md

 # DISCLAIMER
-  The executable software and the source code of DeepUMQA is distributed free of charge as it is to any non-commercial users.
+  The executable software and the source code of PAthreader is distributed free of charge as it is to any non-commercial users.
 The authors hold no liabilities to the performance of the program.